ilas2025/ilas2025.github.io/content/taiwan/_index.md

 {{< taiwan-photos >}}

-Taiwan is also known for its foods, such as bubble tea, dumplings, and many other local delicacies.
-You may find them easily everywhere, from restaurants, street vendors, and night markets.

 Taiwan is known for its foods, such as bubble tea, dumplings, and many other local delicacies.
 You may find them easily everywhere, from restaurants, street vendors, and night markets.